Coulomb blockade in a non-thermalized quantum dot

-As the temperature is increased, while still obeying inequalities (\ref{scales}), the jump is smeared across a wider range of voltages and has a smaller height.
-Nevertheless, this jump should be experimentally observable and give a clear indication of the absence of thermalization within a quantum dot.
+in the middle of the Coulomb blockade valley, $\Omega_N=\frac12E_{\mathrm{c}}$.
+(The general expression for $\delta G$ is given in \emph{Supplemental Material}).
+This jump is rather robust: it occurs at $eV=E_{\mathrm{c}}$ independently of $\Omega_N$ and has only a weak temperature dependence.
+As the temperature is increased, while still obeying inequalities (\ref{scales}), the jump is only slightly smeared across a wider range of voltages as shown in the inset in Fig.~(\ref{Fig:Conductance}).
+This jump should be experimentally observable and give a clear indication of the absence of thermalization within a quantum dot.

-In conclusion, we have shown that the absence of thermalization in quantum dots manifests itself as a jump in the differential conductance.
+In conclusion we note that the existence of additional fine structure of the Coulomb blockade peaks has been established numerically and experimentally \cite{AltshulerTinkham} for small dots, where $\Delta\gg T$.
+Here we have considered the opposite case of large quantum dots, \eqref{scales}, where we have shown that the absence of thermalization manifests itself as an additional jump in the differential conductance at $eV=E_\mathrm{c}$, which follows the usual jump at $eV=\Omega_N$.
 This is a direct consequence of the lack of equilibration between electrons coming from the left and right leads so that the distribution function on the dot has a double-step form.
-We anticipate this jump to be experimentally accessible at voltages comparable to the charging energy and therefore could be used as a method of identifying the absence of thermalization in the dot.
+We anticipate this jump to be experimentally accessible at the appropriate voltages and therefore could be used as a method of identifying the absence of thermalization in the dot.

 \makeatletter

 {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}

 \onecolumngrid